Ankitkj1999/AI_Course/docs/milkdown/AI_PLUGIN_REFACTOR.md

 ## Summary

-Successfully refactored the Milkdown AI plugin from a broken, architecture-violating implementation to a proper, maintainable solution that integrates with existing infrastructure.
+Successfully refactored the Milkdown AI plugin from a broken, over-engineered implementation to a **simple, clean solution** that:
+- Uses Milkdown's command system properly
+- Calls backend API directly (no duplicate service layer)
+- Integrates with existing LLM infrastructure
+- Maintains ~120 lines of plugin code

 ## Problems Fixed